PabloPicose/ComputerVisionBlueprint/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section guides you through the initial setup and building of the OpenCVNodeEditor project.
+This section guides you through the initial setup and building of the ComputerVisionBlueprint project.
 The project leverages Qt (version 6+), CMake for building, and requires OpenCV as a dependency.
 It also integrates the [NodeEditor](https://github.com/paceholder/nodeeditor) for graphical node-based editing.

 ### Prerequisites